It is indeed possible to convert base metals like lead into gold, but you won’t get much gold out of it!

 Scientists have used their transmuting technologies to create new elements.
 Elements like Promethium, Technetium and many elements in the lanthanide and actinide series are manmade.
 In 2020, researchers reported creating a new element with an atomic number of 113 by smashing zinc atoms with bismuth atoms.
 One researcher working on the project reported that it took more than 4 billion collisions to make the element only three times.

 Basically, who cares if we can’t make gold out of lead?
-Scientists are working on even cooler projects—hopefully some that will benefit all of us!
+Scientists are working on even cooler projects—hopefully, some will benefit all of us!